 I whispered ‘thank you.’

 Today, our nation commemorates Memorial Day, which began as Decoration Day, when the grave decorating custom became more prevalent during and after the Civil War, honoring soldiers who died — both Union and Confederate.

-Since then, the final Monday in May has become a special time to honor all of the men and women who have served and died, paying the ultimate price for our freedom and our country.
+Since then, the final Monday in May has become a special time to honor all of the men and women — the patriots who have served and died — paying the ultimate price for our freedom and our country… “for us all.”

-As I drove past that billboard — on a highway near Lubbock, Texas — I also whispered a ‘thank you’ for the fathers and the mothers, and the families and the communities, who have raised, and then lost, these men and women who have paid the ultimate price so that we may all be free.
+As I drove past that billboard along a highway near Lubbock, Texas, I also thought about the mothers and the fathers, families and communities, who have raised, and then lost, men and women who have paid the ultimate price so that we may be free.